webhintio/hint/docs/contributor-guide/contributing/pull-requests.md

 You should do all of your development for the issue in this branch.

 **Note:** Do not combine fixes for multiple issues into one branch.
-Use a separate branch for each issue you're working on.
+Use a separate branch for each issue you’re working on.

 <!-- markdownlint-disable MD033 -->